 Business Process Outsourcing (BPO) raises many questions both on the pro and the con’ side.
 The situation is the same as payroll outsourcing.
-Either we are talking about changing payroll service providers or outsource the payroll processes, we need to consider the following issues before deciding:
+Either we are talking about changing payroll service providers or outsource the payroll processes in the CEE, we need to consider the following issues before deciding:

 - improving the processes and administration affecting the efficiency of the whole company

 - role of IT, optimization of technology costs

 Before the payroll tender invitation – Where to start?

 When the need arises for outsourcing the payroll and HR administration processes or change the current service provider, it is important to start the tender with specific demands.
 It’s necessary to investigate the current processes of the company, the technology, resources, and needs.

 It can also happen that we would like to outsource only parts of the entire process, in this case, it is worth considering the possibility of onsite outsourcing.

 It’s a good idea to share the exact mapped needs in written form with the potential payroll partners, and this way ensures that the offers really cover the expected tasks.

 Previously László Kovács, Payroll Manager of BPION put together a list including 10+1 effective tips for putting together a payroll tender invitation.

 It is important to think about timing.
 In the case of outsourcing Payroll and HR administration processes we need to consider whether we would like to start in January at all events, or mid-year change of the service provider is also possible.